jahokas/Peer-reviews/README.md

 **Foursquare**

-I will use Foursquare data sets to explore and cluster the neighborhoods in the city of Lyon.
-The work will be divided in the following prelimenary topics:
+I will use Foursquare data sets to explore and cluster the neighbourhoods in the city of Lyon.
+The work will be divided in the following preliminary topics:
 + the map of Lyon
-+ location of venues around neigbourhoods
++ location of venues around neighbourhoods
-+ Explorion and analysis of neighborhoods
++ Exploration and analysis of neighbourhoods
-+ Clustering the neighborhoods and examining the cluster
++ Clustering the neighbourhoods and examining the cluster

 link: https://foursquare.com